berndhartzer/http-trace/README.md

 ## Installation

-TODO: provide download for pre-built binary
+You can download pre-built binaries for macOS or Linux from the [Releases Page](https://github.com/berndhartzer/http-trace/releases)

 ### Building from source